top of page

 Recognizing the Main Differences

 A sales qualified lead (SQL) is someone who has shown real interest in your services.
-They are different from a marketing qualified lead (MQL), who may only have engaged with your marketing materials.
+They are different from a marketing qualified lead (MQL), who may have only engaged with your marketing materials.
 For an SQL, you need to consider several factors:

 SQLs are more than just leads; they are potential customers that you should prioritize.